Seatoun: History

-Māori settlement (1100 - 1773)
+Māori settlement

-The first settlement of the surrounding area was by Māori, led by the semi-mythical explorer Tara, or more fully Tara-Ika i Nohu, who also gave his name to what's now Wellington (as Te Whanganui a Tara, or The Harbour of Tara) and the iwi Ngāi Tara.
+In Māori mythology, the first settlement of the surrounding area was by Māori, led by the semi-mythical explorer Tara, or more fully Tara-Ika i Nohu, who also gave his name to what's now Wellington (as Te Whanganui a Tara, or The Harbour of Tara) and the iwi Ngāi Tara.
 Oral tradition records that Tara and his people settled Matiu/Soames Island around 1100-1300 AD with an estimated 200 people.
 The group was broken into two, with one of these establishing a pā, named Te Whetū Kairangi, which takes its name from whetū "star" and kairangi "high status", overlooking Worser Bay.

 In Ngāi Tara oral tradition, Seatoun is where the mythical Polynesian navigator, Kupe, is said to have first set ashore on his voyage to New Zealand, around 1000–1300 BC.
 Kupe is said to have settled for some time to grow crops at Maraenui, where Seatoun village centre now stands.
-From here he is said to have explored Raukawa Moana (the Cook Straight).
+From here he is said to have explored Raukawa Moana (Cook Strait).

 Seatoun beach was named Te Turanganui o Kupe (The Great Standing Place of Kupe).
 He is said to have fished at Steeple Rock, where he hurt his groin whilst swimming, giving the name Te Aroaro o Kupe (The Groin of Kupe).
 A pouwhenua, designed by Rangi Hetet and located at the edge of Churchill Park, marks the significance of the location.

-Much of modern Seatoun then emerged, and the island was connected to the land, when lifted from the sea by the Horowhenua earthquake of 1460.
+Much of modern Seatoun then emerged, and the island was connected to the land, when lifted from the sea by the Haowhenua earthquake of 1460.
 After earthquakes raised the foreshore, it was renamed Kirikirikatangi, after the rattling and rumbling caused by the waves disturbing gravel on the beach.